creditkarma/thrift-server/packages/thrift-client/README.md

 ## Creating Custom Connections

-While Thrift Client includes support for Axios and Request using another Http client library should be easy.
+While Thrift Client includes support Request using another Http client library should be easy.
 You need to extend the abstract HttpConnection class and implement the abstract write method.

 As an example look at the RequestConnection: